 Insurance or Other Medical Coverage

-We may change this Agreement by posting modifications on the Remedy Psychiatry platform regarding the Concierge and Medical Services.
 Unless otherwise specified by us, all modifications shall be effective upon posting.
-Therefore, you are encouraged to check the terms of this Agreement frequently.
-The last update to this Agreement is posted at the bottom of this Agreement.
-By using the Remedy Psychiatry platform and the Concierge Services after the changes become effective, you agree to be bound by such changes to the Agreement.
-If you do not agree to the changes, you must terminate your access to the Remedy Psychiatry platform and participation in the Concierge Services.
+Therefore, You are encouraged to check the terms of this Agreement frequently.
+By using the Remedy Psychiatry platform and the Concierge Services after the changes become effective, You agree to be bound by such changes to the Agreement.
+If You do not agree to the changes, You must terminate your access to the Remedy Psychiatry platform and participation in the Concierge Services.
 Moreover, if federal, state, or local law or regulation (“Applicable Law”) requires this Agreement to contain provisions that are not expressly set forth in this Agreement, then, to the extent necessary, such provisions shall be incorporated by reference into this Agreement and shall be deemed a part of this Agreement as though they had been expressly set forth in this Agreement.

 Relationship of Parties

 You and the Practice intend and agree that the Practice, in performing the Medical and Concierge Services under this Agreement, is an independent contractor, as defined by the guidelines promulgated by the United States Internal Revenue Service and/or the United States Department of Labor, and the Practice shall have exclusive control of its work and the manner in which it is performed.

 You acknowledge that this Agreement is a legal document and creates certain rights and responsibilities.
 You also acknowledge that You have had a reasonable time to seek legal advice regarding the Agreement and have either chosen not to do so or have done so and are satisfied with the terms and conditions of the Agreement.